noisyboiler/wampy/README.rst

 ::

-    In [1]: from wampy.peers import WebApplication
+    In [1]: from wampy import WebApplication

     In [2]: from wampy.roles.callee import rpc